 Things I've seen and done, but didn't/haven't had the chance to teach (yet), and therefore my proficiency is (even more) suspect:

 Frame, drywall & patch an interior house wall.
 Do a spinal tap.
 Plant annuals in the yard.
 Have a baby.
 Deliver other people's babies.
 Make a stoneware teapot.
 Mix down musical tracks.
 Perform CPR chest compressions on a human.
 Give patients bad news.
 Plastic surgery.
 Ride a horse.
 Swim (poorly).
 Perform musical burlesque numbers onstage at both scifi and preeminent medical conventions (I have a lot of tips on this).
 Make faux stained window inserts.
 Sew a costume.
 Perform enucleations (surgically remove eyeballs).

 ...I should do some YouTube videos on some of these so I can cement my understanding.
 I'm going to do that.

-Today's homework: Use the phrase "For Pete's Sake!" in a conversation.
+Today'Exercise: Use the phrase "For Pete's Sake" in a sentence.
+Also ovariectomize.